 (e) Fails to return to work within seven (7) calendar days from the date the notice to return was delivered to the employee’s last known address.

-Union Seniority rights shall apply only to layoffs, re-call of laid off employees, promotions, transfers, salary administration, refusal of overtime and approval of vacations.
+Union Seniority rights shall apply only to layoffs, re-call of laid off employees, promotions, transfers, salary administration, refusal of overtime and allocation of vacations.
 However, in respect of promotions and transfers, the application of Union seniority rights shall be in accordance with Article 18.3 of this Agreement.

 Where the Company decides that a position is to be filled, the Company shall post such vacancy at least five (5) working days in advance of filling the position.